 - Daily disruptions in sleep—insomnia or hypersomnia (e.g., not being able to sleep or sleeping all the time).

 - Slowed or intensified psychomotor activity (e.g., heightened pacing or foot tapping, slowed speech or body movement).

 - Excessive, even delusional, feelings of worthlessness and guilt.

 - Repetitive thoughts of dying, including suicide idealization.

-The stereotype of Bipolar Disorder is that manic episodes are euphoric, but in reality, people who have Bipolar often experience the manic episode as irritability.
+The stereotype of bipolar disorder is that manic episodes are euphoric, but in reality, people often experience the manic episode as irritability.
 The following are criteria for a manic episode according to The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).

 - Experiencing a persistent and abnormal expansive or irritable state of mind for at least one week.